 AAA Consumer and Employment Arbitration Statistics

 The AAA maintains an online Consumer and Employment Arbitration Statistics report based on AAA consumer cases closed within the last five years.
-This report is made available pursuant to state statutes such as the California Code of Civil Procedure §1281.96 and Maryland Commercial Law §§ 14-3901 to 3905 and updated quarterly, as required by law.
+This report is made available pursuant to state statutes such as the California Code of Civil Procedure §1281.96, Maryland Commercial Law §§ 14-3901 to 3905 and New Jersey Statutes § 2A:23B-1 et seq. and updated quarterly, as required by law.